-As a customer of Kinsta, you can get access to -
+As a customer of Kinsta, you also get access to –

-- Free and premium site migrations, ideal if you're thinking of hopping over from your current web host.
+- Free and premium site migrations.
+This is ideal if you’re thinking of hopping over from your current web host.
 (1 free migration with the Starter Plan)

 - Frequent uptime checks (Every 2 minutes).

 - One-click WordPress installation.